wbeeker/UK-Crime-Data/Instructions/ProductExpectations.md

     * Essentially, if we can read the README.md file, can we figure out where everything is stored.
 So you probably want links to the manual and design documents.
   * The README.md file should be stored in the root directory of the project.

+* A GitHub Project board enabled/used in your team's final project repository (see: [Setting Up GitHub Projects](GitHubProjects.md))

 ## Testing and Style Requirements